ypsitau/jr200/README.md

 - The game is over when one of the following events happens:

   - Fails to land on an elevator.
-  - Hits at the top of the screen.
+  - Crashes onto the top of the screen.
   - There are five loads stacked up.